J-Pster/supabase-on-do/README.md

+> **Quick Start:** Jump to the [Start Here](#start-here) section for step-by-step setup instructions.

 # Supabase on DigitalOcean

 [Supabase](https://supabase.com/) is a backend-as-a-service platform built around the Postgres database, and is an Open Source alternative to Firebase.
 It can reduce time to market by providing a ready to use backend that includes a database with real time capabilities, authentication, object storage and edge functions.
 You can use Supabase as a service via their [managed offerings](https://supabase.com/pricing) or self-host it on your own server or on a cloud provider.

+If you want to jump to the start of the project, you can do so by following the [Start](#start-here) section.
+This will guide you through the steps to get a self-hosted Supabase instance up and running on DigitalOcean.

 ## Running Supabase on DigitalOcean